neithere/monk/docs/faq.rst

 If in doubt, I encourage you to use Monk.
 If it's not enough, read the docs and make sure you squeeze the maximum from the rules.

 When *not* to use Monk?
-Easy: when the case is complex and a dedicated tool already exists.
+Easy: when the case is particularly complex, major additions should be done but a dedicated tool already exists.
 For instance, it is possible to build an alternative to WTForms upon Monk but why?
 Well, who knows.

 What problems does Monk solve?
 ------------------------------